primaryobjects/strips/strips/Readme.md

 #### graph(domain, problem, minLayers = 0, maxLayers = 0, isSkipNegativeLiterals = false)

 Returns a planning [graph](https://github.com/primaryobjects/strips/blob/master/examples/dinner/images/birthday-dinner.jpg) for a [domain](https://github.com/primaryobjects/strips/blob/master/examples/dinner/domain.pddl) and [problem](https://github.com/primaryobjects/strips/blob/master/examples/dinner/problem.pddl).
+See [example](https://github.com/primaryobjects/strips/blob/master/graph.js#L19-L30).

 The planning graph is returned as an array of actions in JSON.
 In each action, 'precondition' represents parent literals. 'effect' represents child literals.
 Any action not named 'noop' (no-operation) represents an applicable action, based on the preceding literals. 'noop' is simply a placeholder action to carry each literal forward, from one layer to the next.

 Each layer consists of 3-tiers: P0 (literals), A1 (actions), P1 (literals).
 The format is: P0 = precondition, A1 = actions, P1 = effect.

 The planning graph continues adding layers until no new literals and no new actions are discovered.
+The resulting graph can be used with [GraphPlan](http://en.wikipedia.org/wiki/Graphplan) or other search algorithms.
+For details on using GraphPlan, see [here](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-825-techniques-in-artificial-intelligence-sma-5504-fall-2002/lecture-notes/Lecture12FinalPart1.pdf) and [here](http://www.grastien.net/ban/teaching/06-planning5.pdf).

 If isSkipNegativeLiterals = true, negative literals (mutex) created from an action will be ignored.
 If you want to include complementary actions in the graph (such as 'Action A on A'), set strips.fast = false.

-Here is an [example](https://github.com/primaryobjects/strips/blob/master/graph.js) of displaying a planning [graph](https://github.com/primaryobjects/strips/blob/master/examples/dinner/images/birthday-dinner.jpg) with d3.js.

 #### getChildStates(domain, state)